stefanprodan/scaleway-swarm-terraform/README.md

 * starts the worker nodes in parallel and setups Docker CE the same as on the manager node
 * joins the worker nodes in the cluster using the manager node private IP

+The naming convention for a swarm node is in `<WORKSPACE>-<ROLE>-<INDEX>` format, running the project on workspace dev will create 3 nodes: dev-manager-1, dev-worker-1, dev-worker-2.
+If you don't create a workspace then you'll be running on the default one and your nods prefix will be `default`.

 Customizing the cluster specs via terraform variables:

 ```bash